hopetambala/SI664-docs/orm/django_orm.md

 ## 3.0 Example Django ORM QuerySets

 ### 3.1 Retrieve all objects
-You can retrieve a `QuerySet` that contains all objects associated with a model by calling the `.all()` method on it.
+You can retrieve a `QuerySet` that contains all objects associated with a model instance by appending the `all()` clause to it.

 Consider the following example.
 Invoking `HeritageSite.objects.all()` will return a `QuerySet` containing 1092 `HeritageSite` objects.